Research Program Leader (Sustainable Aquaculture)

 WorldFish is committed to promoting a work environment where diversity of thought, style, culture and experience is valued.
 We support individual performance and potential in achieving our organizational goals and mission.
 We are an equal opportunities employer and strongly encourage women and nationals from developing countries to apply.

 How to apply

 Interested applicants are invited to submit the following information online:

 - A cover letter including a 2-page (max) description of why you are an ideal candidate and what you would bring to the role.

 - Names and contacts (telephone, fax, and e-mail addresses) of three professional referees who are familiar with your qualifications and work experience.
 Your nominated referees ideally should have persons from each of the following category: direct supervisor, internal peer and/or direct report.

-Screening will start immediately, and will continue until the position is filled.
+Screening is ongoing, and will continue until the position is filled.
 Only shortlisted candidates will be contacted.